 The WCPSS board also made Merrill nearly fire-proof by adding a clause that would require a payout of two years of severance pay totaling $560,000.

 The WCPSS board also increased the teacher supplemental pay by $44 million.

-The the bottom line is the majority of these cuts will translate to a direct impact on the classroom, the kids and the teachers.
-Teachers more often than not reach into their own pockets for supplies, yet the WCPSS board has put cutting student supply fund allotment.
+The bottom line is the majority of these cuts will translate to a direct impact on the classroom, the kids, and the teachers.
+Teachers more often than not reach into their own pockets for supplies, yet the WCPSS board is cutting student supply fund allotment.